hechinger/hechinger/README.md

 1. Follow the directions [here](https://github.com/Upstatement/hechinger_vagrant) to set up a Vagrant environment.
 Then come back here.
 2. Install Dependencies Using Composer following the directions below.
 3. [Import the Hechinger database](#import-database) to get actual Hechinger content.
-4. [Import Hechinger Uploads folder](#import-uploads-folder) to get images for the site.
+4. [Follow the uploads instructions](#uploads-instructions) to get images for the site.
 5. [Install dependencies.](#install-dependencies)
 6. Read our [wiki](https://github.com/Upstatement/hechinger/wiki) and happy coding!